 - Stir in chocolate chips.

-- Pour batter into pan and bake for about 30 minutes, or until a toothpick comes out clean and the top begins to crack open.
+- Pour batter into pan and bake for 20-30 minutes, or until a toothpick comes out clean and the top begins to crack open.

 - Cool pan on a wire rack, and then cut into 16 even squares.